 The AMP for WP plugin is a good alternative for option 1.
 It offers a lot of options to implement AMP pages that include tracking, ads, menus, social sharing buttons and custom design.
 Through an intuitive configuration screen, it is easy to set whether AMP pages should be created for posts only or also for normal pages (something the automattic plugin can’t do).
 You can even exclude certain pages on an individual level.
 The plugin offers paid extensions for integrating popular plugins like ACF or ContactForm 7 in AMP pages.

 The developers behind this plugin are actively working on their product and releasing new features on a regular basis.

 We are running AMP for WP on our websites.

 AMP vs normal mobile view

 In our opinion, AMP is a technology with lots of potential but currently not a finished product and too closed for outsiders.
 If you are running a news site or a blog you could reap some benefits (organic traffic) when implementing AMP.
-Chances are you will have to do quite some coding to get things like ads and traffic implemented correctly .
+The current WordPress plugins make it easy to implement AMP with support for ads, tracking and comments.